Lab-4: Malloc lab

 Implement implicit list malloc

-You are asked to implement an existing simple design, i.e. the implicit list based malloc (without footer).To implement implicit-list, you shall work from the skeleton code given to you in mm-implicit.{c,h}.
+You are asked to implement an existing simple design, i.e. the implicit list based malloc (with both header and footer).To implement implicit-list, you shall work from the skeleton code given to you in mm-implicit.{c,h}.
 You should only modify mm-implicit.c while leaving mm-implicit.h unchanged.

-In mm-implicit.h, we give you the definition of chunk header in the implicit list design.
-For simplicity, we make the header (16-byte) aligned.
-Unlike the header discussed in the lecture, we will simplify it further and use an 8-byte integer (size_t) to store the chunk size (including chunk header) and another 8-byte integer to store the status on whether the chunk is allocated or free.
+In mm-implicit.h, we give you the definition of chunk header (or footer) in the implicit list design.
+Since the header is 8-byte in size, we'll pad the start of the heap by 8 bytes so that the payloads start at 16-byte aligned boundaries.
 Since our implementation frequently refers to the size of the header, we set global variable hdr_size = sizeof(header_t), and use hdr_size later in the code.
-We don't have a footer in the chunk, so coalescing is only done with the next but not the previous free chunk.

-You shall complete the implicit list implementation in the following 3 steps:
+You shall complete the implicit list implementation in the following 3 stages:

-- Complete helper functions ask_os_for_chunk, split, first_fit and use them to implement mm_malloc.
-Perform unit test on your implementation.
+- Complete helper functions split, first_fit and use them to implement mm_malloc.

-- Complete helper functions payload2header, coalesce and use them to implement mm_free.
+- Complete helper functions coalesce and use them to implement mm_free.

 Now you are ready to run our trace-based tester.
 The tester program is provided as mdriver.c which is linked to your malloc implementation and tests it for correctness, space utilization, and throughput.
 We name the tester that's been linked with the implicit-list malloc as implicit-mdriver.